tribusonz/gluemath/README.md

 Trend:
 Python and Ruby committers are looking for a thread-safe mathematical function library, and as a result of providing it because it is frequently used by organizations, it has become a small framework library.
 On the mailing list (organization's), the C++ committee and the R language developers have also decided to adopt it, and Microsoft, Apple and Google are also expected to incorporate it into the operating system.

+Dislike Exception?:
+NO. We welcome exception control by NaN.
+In principle, although in accordance with IEC regulations, the standard does not yet exist as of April 2022.
+(Although it may be standardized in this gruemath)